Tasarinan/editor-framework/docs/manual/define-your-app.md

 ## Define Your App

-To run your app with editor-framework, you should download and put `editor-framework` under your app folder.
-You also need to create a `package.json` file, and set its main to your app.js. like this:
+To run your app with editor-framework, you should download and put `editor-framework` into your app folder.
+You also need to create a `package.json` file in your app's root folder, and set its main to your app.js.

+Your project structure should look like this:

 ```
 your-app-path/